Latest News

 According to JPMorgan's economists, each 10% increase in oil prices will translate into a drag of 15 to 20 basis points on the GDP growth.

-JPMorgan's economists and analysts warned that the economic impact would likely depend on how high crude prices remain.
+JPMorgan economists, along with other analysts, warned that the economic impact would depend on how high crude prices remain.

-Currently, crude oil prices are rising.
-According to AAA, the national average price of gasoline increased to $3.48 a gallon Monday.
-It was $2.902 per gallon a month earlier.
-The group stated that this is "the highest level seen since summer 2024".
+The price of gasoline is currently rising due to the increase in crude oil.
+According to AAA, the national average price of gasoline increased to $3.48 a gallon Monday from $2.902 one month earlier.
+The?group reported that this is the highest price since summer 2024.

 Kevin Gordon, Charles Schwab's head of macro-research and strategy, said that oil prices were "as visceral" as filling your gas tank.